ONLY AT VCS: ALL-IN TUITION

 #4: Internal Financial Aid

-• The funds for this program are evaluated and determined in the spring and awarded in the summer for the following school year.
+- The funds for this program are evaluated and determined in the summer prior to the school year, with the first disbursement awarded in September.
 These funds get applied as a “discount” spread out over the course of the year.

 Create an account

-• Looking to request transportation-specific financial aid for the East Valley bus service?
+- Looking to request transportation-specific financial aid for the Valley Bus Service?
 Complete the steps above, then one additional step: specifically note “Requesting transportation-specific aid” in your application.

 #5: Courtesy Discounts and Competitive VCS Scholarships